 Creative documentation is my mechanism to reflect since 2004.
-In 2016, I made a transition by shifting focus from quality assurance to contemporary art.
-This allows me to focus on research for socio-political interventions.
-My process promotes change through talent and youth development and aims to contribute to the activation of a ‘new world’.
+In 2016, I made a transition by shifting focus from quality assurance to research-based contemporary art for socio-political interventions.
+My research problematizes place and history, by focussing on space and time as not yet colonized.
+This process also promotes change through talent and youth development and aims to contribute to the activation of a ‘new world’.

 As a philosophy of inclusion, I kroywara I is based on reconceptualized identification.
-This focus on encounters, based on a spatiality beyond the territorial, is a ‘different’ psychology that aims to contribute to awareness about social change.
+This focus on encounters, based on a spatiality beyond the territorial, is a ‘different’ psychology that contributes to social practice.
 As reference to Earth’s altering ability, this project is entitled deeep blue.